A camping cot can keep you warm, elevated, and comfortable outdoors. Here are the best camping cots currently on the market.

 The camping cots that we profile here represent an accurate sampling of the prices you’ll see when shopping for a cot.
-They vary in price from $20-30 for simple, and no-frills cots can reach $300 and above at the higher end.
+They vary in price from $20 to $30 for simple and no-frills models; cots can reach $300 and above at the higher end.
 When shopping for a camping cot, weigh the options that you need against how much money you have to spend.

 Want added cushioning or organization options?
 Be prepared to spend a little bit more on an upgraded option, somewhere in the range of $150 to $250.

 Going backpacking and don’t want to sleep on the ground?
 These cots will cost a little bit more because of the lightweight materials and design that goes into making them small and light enough to fit into a backpack.
 These generally cost around $200-250 and can reach $300 and above with add-ons like rainflies or integrated tents.

 Camping Cots vs. Sleeping Pads: Which Is Right for Me?

 The question of camping cots versus sleeping pads depends on how you plan to travel.
 Consider how you plan to use your sleeping system and look at the options below.

 Camping cots elevate you off the ground, providing a softer night’s sleep.
 They also help to prevent the cold ground from chilling you as you sleep.